CapstoneSpring2023/OneStopInterviewPrep/README.md

   - The React frontend is hosted on AWS Amplify.
   - The graphQL database is hosting on AWS Amplify.
   - The Flask server is containerized in docker and hosted on an AWS Lightsail instance.
+    - The repository that contains the code for the Flask backend is currently private to keep certain keys secure.
 - Mock Interview
   - Users can record themselves answering an interview question and submit it for AI evaliation.
   - Implemenation: